Fmstrat/plex-ssl/README.md

 --------------

 **CentOS and RHEL variants**

+It is recommended you enable EPEL in CentOS.
+To do this, please visit this guide: http://www.tecmint.com/how-to-enable-epel-repository-for-rhel-centos-6-5/.

 Unfortunately, CentOS does not have a preconfigured nginx with lua available, even in EPEL.
 To overcome this, we will use the openresty packages from http://openresty.org/.
 As a note, nginx could be installed on a seperate machine, and is not required to be on the same machine as PMS.